 We are blessed to be part of the School for Christian Living and Serving, a ministry of the Reformed Churches in the Hudson Valley, which regularly offers extended courses in Biblical Studies, Theology, and the Practices of Ministry (worship, preaching, pastoral care, education) for church leaders and members who want to deepen their knowledge and faith.
 The School also offers special lectures and short courses on a variety of topics.
 Courses and lectures are given by theologically educated faculty.
 There is a minimal cost for the extended courses.
 For more information visit the School’s website https://christianlivingandserving.weebly.com or contact Pastor Renee at pastorrenee@olddutchchurch.org.

-In the four weeks prior to Christmas and the six weeks prior to Easter, Wednesday evening vespers services are offered.
+In the weeks prior to Christmas and 6 weeks prior to Easter, Walking the Labyrinth will be available.
+See Calendar of Events for days and times.
 Combining a shared meal which includes the Lord’s Supper, prayer, singing, contemplative reflection on Biblical texts, and (for some) drawing, these services provide room for rest, community, and physical and nourishment.